 Military personnel must be ready to respond to many different situations when called upon.
-The skills needed to achieve readiness are challenging to master and require constant practice.
+The skills needed to achieve military readiness are challenging to master and require constant practice.
 Training and testing activities must be diverse and as realistic as possible to prepare military personnel for what they will experience in real-world situations and ensure their success and survival.

-The Study Area (Figure 1) provides a range of realistic training and testing environments and sufficient air and sea space necessary for safety, mission success, and to ensure military personnel are equipped and ready to fight.
-While simulators provide early skill repetition at the basic operator level and enhance teamwork, there is no substitute for live training and testing in a realistic environment.
+The Study Area (Figure 1) provides a range of realistic training and testing environments and sufficient air and sea space necessary for safety, for mission success, and to ensure military personnel are ready to fight.
+There is no substitute for live training and testing in a realistic environment.